Vikram Babanrao Pachpute

 Vikram Babanrao Pachpute is an Indian politician from Bharatiya Janata Party.
 He is serving as a member of the Maharashtra Legislative Assembly from the Shrigonda Assembly constituency in the district of Ahmednagar, Maharashtra since 20 November 2024.

 He is Secretary of Parikram Group Institution (Hon Babanrao Pachpute Vichardhara Trust) He is the son of Babanrao Pachpute, a prominent political figure.
 His political journey is shaped by his commitment to rural development, education, and the welfare of farmers.
 He aims to build upon the social, educational, and infrastructure reforms initiated by his father.

 Early life

 Vikramsihn Pachpute was born in a farmer's family in the village of Kashti, Shrigonda, Maharashtra.
 He is the son of Babanrao Pachpute.

+Personal life

+He is married to Dr. Pallavi Naik Daughter of Mansing Fattesingrao Naik a senior leader of Nationalist Congress Party (SP) and former 2 term MLA representing Shirala Assembly constituency of Sangli District.